jni-rs/jni-rs/book/src/introduction.md

 ### Java Environment Variables

-The environment variables that Java uses to find your shared library are very platform-specific.
+The environment variables that Java uses to find native libraries are very platform-specific.

 1. On Linux and Windows, it's called `LD_LIBRARY_PATH`.